amtoaer

 1. The top-level folder should use the full name of the TV series (original name or commonly used translation).

-2. The second-level folder should be the season number (starting with "Season" or "S").
+2. The second-level folder should be the season number (prefixed with "Season" or "S").

 3. The third-level file should be the season number followed by the episode number.

-There is already an automatic renaming tool available that you can refer to in the README to improve the scraping success rate.
+There is already an automatic renaming tool available that you can refer to the README to use and improve the scraping success rate.

 Convenient Anime Tracking#

 Mikanani is a very convenient anime download website.
-Each release group in the website has its own RSS subscription link.
-You can use a BitTorrent client to subscribe to the RSS feed and combine it with the renaming tool to complete the entire anime tracking workflow.
-This way, you don't need any manual intervention, and you can simply open Jellyfin to see the latest anime updates.
+Each release group in the website has its own RSS feed link.
+You can subscribe to the RSS feed in a BitTorrent client and combine it with the renaming tool to complete the entire anime tracking workflow.
+This way, you don't need any manual intervention, and you can see the latest anime updates in Jellyfin just by opening it.
 Auto Bangumi is a fully automated anime tracking tool developed based on this idea.
-Interested readers can explore it on their own.
-If you prefer semi-automated management, you can follow the steps below to configure it.
+Interested readers can learn more about it.
+If you prefer semi-automatic management, you can follow the steps below to configure it.

 Subscribing to Anime RSS in BitTorrent Client#